adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 | server_type  | Same as controller                                                                 |
 | server_count | Number of worker instances for above role                                          |

-Note that there is a specific `default` role that involve :
+Note that there is a specific default `worker` role that involve :

-1. The `default` workers will be the only taken into account for load balancing, as others should be use mainly for specific tasks.
+1. Will be the only taken into account for load balancing, as others should be use mainly for specific tasks.
-2. The dedicated tasks nodes (those different from `default`) will be tainted for preventing any scheduling from pods without proper toleration.
+2. The dedicated tasks nodes (those different from `worker` role) will be tainted for preventing any scheduling from pods without proper toleration.

 ### Volumes